bnomei/kirby3-boost/README.md

 return [
     // other options
+    // like Pages Cache
+    // cache type for each plugin you use like the Laspe plugin

     // default is file cache driver because it will always work
     // but performance is not great so set to something else please